Getting Your Steps In: 5 Beginner Trails to Get You Moving Around Carson City

 Fall is coming!
 As cooler temps invite us away from the air conditioner and back into the outdoors, we thought it would be a great time to review some of Carson City’s most beloved beginner trails.
 Below you’ll find a list of local trails that are *almost* flat, that will show you around our beautiful city!

-Boasting miles of continuous paved walkway, the California Trail will give you a tour through Carson City like no other trail can offer.
-Also commonly referred to as the Linear Ditch Trail, this path will take you through various residential neighborhoods, cattle grazing meadows, wetlands for excellent bird viewing, and even has stints along the highway.
+Boasting miles of continuous paved walkway, the Linear Ditch Trail will give you a tour through Carson City like no other trail can offer.
+This path will take you through various residential neighborhoods, cattle grazing meadows, wetlands for excellent bird viewing, and even has stints along the highway.
 Depending which portion of the trail you choose to enjoy, you may hear sounds of wildlife and crickets, or enjoy the hustle and bustle of Highway 395.
 Keep your eyes peeled for historical signage that will teach you about the land and trail too!

 A common place to park for trail access is in the front lot of Fremont Elementary on Saliman Road, though please be mindful of up to date signage and instruction.